 BatteryInfoView is a small standalone program that reads the information of your laptop battery and tells you about its health.
 It shows all the important parameters of your battery so that you can know about its current health and can change the battery at the right time.
 This is a free program and you can download it from the link given below.

 Getting to know your computer hardware is very important for any user.
 Above mentioned system info and monitoring tools are totally free and will make your life much easier.
-I think these tools must be on everybody’s computer hard drive as they come very handy in detecting any issues with your hardware or if you plan on upgrading your computer hardware.
+I think these tools must be on everybody’s computer hard drive as they come in very handy in detecting any issues with your hardware or if you plan on upgrading your computer hardware.
 If you have any doubts regarding these hardware tools or want to suggest something then please leave a comment below.